 Show 2 is not a rational number.

 Solution: Recall that a rational number can always be expressed as a fraction of 2 integers.
 Consider two positive integers m and n such that 2=mn.
 Rearranging and squaring both sides of the equation, we get 2n2=m2.
 We will now consider the prime factorizations of n2 and m2.
 In particular, we count the number of times 2 appears as a factor.
 As both n and m are being squared, 2 should appear as a factor in n2 and m2 an even number of times.
-That means that 2 is can be divided in 2n2 an odd number of times.
+That means that 2 can be divided into 2n2 an odd number of times.
 This discrepancy between 2n2 and m2 mean that they can not possibly be equal, a contradiction.
 Therefore, 2 can not be written as a fraction and is not a rational number.

 Example 5

-Prove that the sum of two consecutive odd primes has at least three prime divisors (not necessarily different)

-Solution: Let p and q be consecutive odd primes where p<q.
-Note that p+q is an even number, and, therefore, has a prime factor of 2.
-Hence k=(p+q)/2 is an integer and p<k<q.
-As p and q are consecutive odd primes, then k either even, or an odd composite number.
-Therefore, k has at least 2 prime factors.
-Therefore p+q has at least 3 prime factors (2 and the 2 prime factors from k).

-Example 6